hmislk/hmis/README.md

 Java Enterprise Edition is used to develop the web application and RESTful server.
 The database management system can be selected on preferences of the implementing team, but MySQL or MariaDB is recommended.
 The technologies used with JavaEE include JSF, JPA and PrimeFaces.
 The lab middleware is developed with C#.
 The standalone applications consume RESTful services are developed using JavaSE.

 History

 Dr M H B Ariyaratne is a medical doctor who developed an Electronic Medical Record (EMR) System for his general practice in 2004 using Microsoft Visual Basic 6 and MS-Access.
 Doctors who have seen this EMR requested him to give the system for them to use.
 AS more doctors used the EMR, their requirements were discussed and incorporated into the system systematically.
 Some of the doctors who were using the EMR were having clinical laboratories, medical channelling centres and hospitals.
 Then the system was added new modules to cover new requirements.
 In 2012, a new JavaEE based system was initiated as an Open Source Initiative hosted in GitHub under the MIT license.
 The students of Sri Lanka Institute of Advanced Technical Education at Labuduwa, Galle, were allocated during their training for The Higher National Diploma in Information Technology (HNDIT) programme facilitated by Mr Mr.K.M.G.T.R.
 Waidyarathne, a lecturer from the Department Of Information Technology.
 Some of the students continued to support the project after their graduation under financial support by Dr M H B Ariyaratne.
 Commercial support was made available for installations, user training, maintenance, cloud hosting and troubleshooting.

+Installation

-Installation: The installation is very easy for testing.
+The installation is very easy for testing.
 Clone the project using Netbeans and configure a new database.
 Running the project will lead to an administer page to add an institution, department and a user.
 Configuration of hardware, operating system and GlassFish are discussed in detail in The Installation Manual.

 Usage

 The features available to different roles of the users are stated in detail in the User Manual.

 Contributing

 Dr M H B Ariyaratne - Initiated the Project, Main System Architect

 Mr.K.M.G.T.R.
 Waidyarathne - Project Management